kyorohiro/hello_skyengine/build_android/README.md

 2015/10/26

-Standalone apk create tool is in progress now. and, I try to create standalone flutter apk from flutter build envirnment.
+create standalone apk tool is in progress now. and, I try to create standalone flutter apk from flutter build envirnment.